 - (11) Select the largest storage volume computed in subsection (10) for detention basin design. - (B) Methods other than the rational method for determining runoff and routing of stormwater may be used to determine the storage volume required to control stormwater runoff.
-The procedures or methods used must receive the prior approval of the Board.
-The ILLUDAS, TR20 and TR-55 models are approved by the Board for appropriate use in analysis of the runoff and routing of stormwater.
-The use of these models or other approved procedures can be defined in a seven step procedure to determine the required storage volume of the detention basin. - (1) Calibrate the hydrologic/hydraulic model that is to be used for prediction of runoff and routing of stormwater; - (2) For each storm duration listed herein, perform steps three through six; - (3) Determine the three-year, undeveloped peak flow.
-(Denote this flow by Q3_u);

-- (4) Determine the 100-year runoff hydrograph (H100_d) for developed conditions; - (5) Determine the hydrograph that must be stored (H^{100}{d}) by subtracting a flow up to Q^{3}{u} from the hydrograph (H^{100}{d}) found in subsection (4); - (6) Determine the volume of water (V_5) to be stored by calculating the area under the hydrograph (H^{100}d); and - (7) The detention basin must be designed to store the largest volume (V5) found for any storm duration analyzed in subsection (6).(Ord.
-90-5, passed 8-30-90; Am.
-Ord. passed 2-16-99)
+The procedures or methods used must receive the prior approval of the Commission.
+The ILLUDAS, TR20 and TR-55 models are approved by the Commission for appropriate use in analysis of the runoff and routing of stormwater.
+The use of these models or other approved procedures can be defined in a seven-step procedure to determine the required storage volume of the detention basin. - (1) Calibrate the hydrologic/hydraulic model that is to be used for prediction of runoff and routing of stormwater; - (2) For each storm duration listed herein, perform steps three through six; - (3) Determine the three-year, undeveloped peak flow.
+(Denote this flow by Q3u); - (4) Determine the 100-year runoff hydrograph (H100_d) for developed conditions; - (5) Determine the hydrograph that must be stored (H^{100}d) by subtracting a flow up to Q^3_u from the hydrograph (H^{100}d) found in subsection (4); - (6) Determine the volume of water (V_5) to be stored by calculating the area under the hydrograph (H^{100}d) ; and - (7) The detention basin must be designed to store the largest volume (V_5) found for any storm duration analyzed in subsection (6). - (8) Retention/Detention systems will be designed to store the 10-year developed CN and have a release rate equal to 0.1 acres per acre of development. - (9) Retention/Detention systems will be designed to store the 100-year developed CN and have a release rate equal to 0.3 acres per acre of development.